Sotik: Governance and management

 Before the constitution of August 2010, local government was provided for by the Local Government Act 1977, and not enshrined in the constitution.
 Sotik was mandated a town status and as such, it had a town council which managed roads, waste collection and disposal, revenue collection and burial of the destitute.

-In November 2021, State department for Housing and Urban Development Principal Secretary Charles Hinga Mwaura, revealed that Sotik town was qualified to be upgraded to Municipality status.
-This development was set to improve the quality of the area in terms services provision that would be overseen by a board, since the Mayor position was not included in Kenya's 2010 constitution.
+In November 2021, State department for Housing and Urban Development Principal Secretary Charles Hinga Mwaura, revealed that Sotik town was qualified to be upgraded to Municipality and the formation of municipality should be 10 kilometers in radius from the center of the town which the center is near postal office or kenya commercial bank.This development was set to improve the quality of the area in terms services provision that would be overseen by a board, since the Mayor position was not included in Kenya's 2010 constitution.

 Economy

 Sotik is adjacent to Sotik tea farms, Sotik tea estates and Sotik tea companies.
 Evergreen tea factory is also situated next to the town.
 The town is home to a New KCC creameries factory.
 Within town, there's a Kenya Farmers Association depot, an NCPB storage unit and a Kenya Animal Genetic Resources Centre outlet.
 The town has branches of Kenya Commercial Bank, Equity bank, Kenya Women Microfinance Bank and Bureti Tea Sacco as well as table-banking and lending firms outlets including Platinum Credit and Watu Creditors.
 The town has a number of supermarkets, hotels, eateries, and small businesses dominating the town.